-Doing assignments in the 20th century going back and part of early 2000s was a tedious task.
+Doing assignments from the 20th century going back and part of early 2000s was a tedious task.
 Imagine having to do loads of research through the library to get assignments done.
 One had to peruse through several books just to get the points needed to finish an assignment.
-Today, everything has been made easier.
+Today, everything has been made easy.
 The online platform is easily accessible in almost all parts of the world.
-Teenagers and early pre-teens are already having access to mobile devices which was unknown when their parents were in school at the same age as they are now.
+Teenagers and early pre teens have access to mobile devices which was unknown when their own parents were in school at the same age as they are now.

-Want to know how to make tea, tie a tie, make your bed?
+Do you want to know how to make tea, tie a tie, make your bed?
 All these and more can be found online.
-It has become even easier where simple concepts in the sciences are easily accessible online.
-You will get to understand the concept of levers and pulleys just by using a handheld device.
+It has become even easier where simple concepts in the Sciences, Math and Literature are accessible online.
+You can get to understand the concept of levers and pulleys just by using a handheld device.
 You will even see videos of how plants grow and produce fruits.
-Learning about land formation is no longer technical as the whole process is explained on the online platforms.
+Worried how you can divide decimals?
+You only need to google the concept.
+Learning about land formation is no longer technical as the whole process is explained on online platforms.

 Students were stimulated to write about what they are interested in when they get to start blogging.
 Knowing one’s target audience is also important as one can be able to gauge the content to write on and thus amass traffic to their sites.

 Students were very curious to know how to blogging can be a career one can earn a living from.
 One of this ways is advertising.
 This is where companies can approach bloggers or vis versa and request for a banner to appear on the blogging site.
 This would require a blogger to have a huge audience which the corporate brand can justify as reasonable cause to have a banner on the particular site.